Career Crossroads: Should I stay or should I go?

 And yet she remained uncertain about moving on.

-It’s little wonder that so many of us stay stuck in a role that no longer bring us joy and fulfilment given that we are hard wired to steer clear of the risk and uncertainty.
+It’s little wonder so many of us stay stuck in roles that no longer bring us joy and fulfilment given that we are hard wired to steer clear of the risk and uncertainty.